 \subsubsection{Trajectories}

-Just like in the case of two particles we again see non-fractonic trajectories for certain negative energies with attractive interactions ($\Gamma<0$).
-Unlike the two particle case however, these can now be regular or chaotic as seen in \cref{fig:classical_3particles_regular}.
-The appearance of non-fractonic chaotic and regular trajectories in a system with two degrees of freedom is familiar and qualitatively the same as the H\'{e}non Helies model ~\cite{HenonHeiles1964applicability}.
-However, the latter has free trajectories where the particles travel with constant momenta whereas the former has fractonic trajectories instead.
+Just like in the case of two particles we observe again non-fractonic trajectories for certain negative energies with attractive interactions ($\Gamma<0$).
+However, unlike the two-particle case, the dynamics can now be regular or chaotic as shown in \cref{fig:classical_3particles_regular}.
+The appearance of non-fractonic chaotic and regular trajectories in a system with two degrees of freedom is familiar and qualitatively the same as the famous H\'{e}non-Heiles model~\cite{HenonHeiles1964applicability}.
+However, the latter has free trajectories where the particles travel with constant momenta whereas out system supports instead fractonic trajectories.

-Fractonic trajectories are found for both positive and negative energy configurations and therefore for attractive ($\Gamma<0$), repulsive ($\Gamma >0$) or indeed no interactions ($\Gamma = 0$).
-These are qualitatively different from the fractonic trajectories of two-particles.
+Indeed, fractonic trajectories are found for both positive and negative energy configurations and therefore for attractive ($\Gamma<0$), repulsive ($\Gamma >0$) or indeed no interactions ($\Gamma = 0$).
+These are qualitatively different from the fractonic trajectories of the two-particle case.
 A direct extrapolation of the two-particle picture suggests that at late times, we expect the particles starting within each other's presence in a single cluster to separate out until they are isolated within their own separate Machian clusters and become immobile.
 In fact, this scenario only occurs for fine-tuned initial conditions as will be proven within an exactly solvable limit in \cref{sec:exact_trajectories}.
 As shown in \cref{fig:classical_3particles_fracton}, we see that generically, fracton trajectories corresponds to the system breaking up with one of the particles separating out from the other two and eventually becoming immobile.
-On the other hand, the remaining two particles form a single cluster and settle down to an indefinite oscillatory state about their common centre of mass.
+In this scenario, the remaining two particles form a single cluster and settle down to an indefinite oscillatory state about their common center of mass.
 Interestingly, these oscillations result from the particles bouncing off the edge of the Machian cluster of the first particle.
 Hence this two-body dynamics requires interaction with the third particle.

-In summary, generically, when three particles start off within a single cluster, fractonic trajectories lead to the formation of atleast two separate clusters.
+In summary, generically, when three particles start off within a single cluster, fractonic trajectories lead to the formation of at least two separate clusters.
 For certain fine-tuned conditions as will be discussed in \cref{sec:exact_trajectories}, fractonic trajectories lead to three isolated clusters.